linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | 4    | 24    | 24 inches = 2.0 feet  | 24 inches = 2.0 feet  | Pass      |
 | 5    | 33    | 33 inches = 2.75 feet | 33 inches = 2.75 feet | Pass      |

-### Example #12 - Converting years to minutes
+### Example #2 - Converting years to minutes

+Consider the following program requirements:

 _Write a program that converts years to minutes.
 The program should read in an integer representing the number of years, then calculate and display the equivalent number of minutes.
-For simplicity, assume a year has 365 days._
+Assume a year has 365 days, a day has 24 hours, and an hour has 60 minutes._

 The requirements do not specify a particular range of values for years, other than stating the input is an integer.
 We'll use the following test cases: